YouVersion Logo

 He also made ten bronze washbasins, each six feet in diameter with a capacity of 230 gallons, one basin for each of the ten washstands.
 He arranged five stands on the south side of The Temple and five on the north.
 The Sea was placed at the southeast corner of The Temple.
 Hiram then fashioned the various utensils: buckets and shovels and bowls. two pillars; two capitals on top of the pillars; two decorative filigrees for the capitals; four hundred pomegranates for the two filigrees (a double row of pomegranates for each filigree); ten washstands each with its washbasin; one Sea; twelve bulls under the Sea; miscellaneous buckets, shovels, and bowls.

-Now King Solomon sent and brought Hiram from Tyre.
-He was a widow’s son from the tribe of Naphtali, and his father was a man of Tyre, a worker in bronze; and he was filled with wisdom and understanding and skill for doing any work in bronze.
+Now King Solomon sent word and had Hiram brought from Tyre.
+He was a widow’s son from the tribe of Naphtali, and his father was a man of Tyre, an artisan in bronze; and he was filled with wisdom, skill, and knowledge for doing any work in bronze.
 So he came to King Solomon and performed all his work.

 Now Hiram made the basins and the shovels and the bowls.
 So Hiram finished doing all the work which he performed for King Solomon in the house of the LORD